centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/centreon-ha/upgrade-from-21-10.md

 ### Reset the permissions for centreon_central_sync resource

-The RPM upgrade puts the permissions back in place on the two **Central servers**.
-Change it using these commands:
+The RPM upgrade puts the permissions back in place on the two **central servers**.
+Change them using these commands:

 ```bash
 chmod 775 /var/log/centreon-engine/